 Facilities shall also be outfitted with instrumentation for recording environmental data that can be significant to the petroleum activities.
-Facilities' instrumentation for flight weather service shall fulfil the requirements in Section 37 in Regulations on helicopter aviation - use of offshore helicopter decks (in Norwegian only) and in Regulations relating to flight weather service (in Norwegian only).
+Facilities' instrumentation for flight weather service shall fulfil the requirements of Section 8 of the Civil Aviation Authority's Regulation on Aviation Meteorological Services on the Norwegian Continental shelf (in Norwegian only).